panoptic-labs/docs/research/2025-06-12-delta-neutral-strangle-vs-straddle/delta-neutral-strangle-vs-straddle.md

 Straddles are volatility-focused options strategies that involve buying both a call and put option at the same strike price (typically at-the-money).
 This creates a symmetric "V-shaped" payoff profile where the strategy profits when the underlier moves significantly in either direction

 - Profit if the underlying price moves significantly in either direction.
-- Max gain: unlimited upside if the underlyer rises, or large gain if ETH falls sharply.
+- Max gain: unlimited upside if the underlier rises, or large gain if ETH falls sharply.
 - Risk: limited to the total streamia paid for both legs.
 - Ideal market: highly volatile with large, unpredictable moves.

 ### Strangle

 Strangles, on the other hand offer a more cost-effective approach to volatility trading by purchasing out-of-the-money call and put options at different strike prices, creating a wider "profit dead zone" between the strikes.
-This strategy requires larger price movements to become profitable since the underlyer must break beyond either OTM range, but compensates with lower costs compared to straddles.
+This strategy requires larger price movements to become profitable since the underlier must break beyond either OTM range, but compensates with lower costs compared to straddles.

 - Profit if the underlying price moves beyond either OTM strike level.
-- Max gain: unlimited if the underlyer trends strongly up or down.
+- Max gain: unlimited if the underlier trends strongly up or down.
 - Risk: limited to the total streamia paid, typically lower than for a straddle.
 - Ideal market: directional breakout after low volatility.